 If you can give an employer simple and specific solutions, they will be more likely to feel that accommodating you is possible.
 The key to remember is that employers are only required to make reasonable accommodations.

 Make sure you come across as reasonable, flexible, and willing to compromise.
 Maybe the company can’t give you the ideal accommodation.
 If they are making a good faith effort, then be willing to consider different solutions.

 This is because a hiring manager is not just looking for a qualified person who can do the required tasks of the job.
 The manager also wants to find someone who isn’t going to be difficult to deal with.

 If you’re demanding and inflexible about accommodations, then the manager could draw the conclusion you’ll be demanding about everything else, such as work assignments or time off.
 They might reason that you’ll be more trouble than you’re worth and will decide to hire someone else.

 The main thing you want to do during the interview is to convince the employer of any barriers can be overcome, and that your main interest is making a contribution to their company.
 Make sure you have emphasized what you can do for them over what they should do for you.

 You may think that you won’t be able to get a job if you’re in a wheelchair, but that’s simply not true.
-It will take some time and energy.
+If you have any doubts, read our list of inspiring successful people with disabilities that became leaders and overachievers.
+Yes, it will take some time and energy to find the ideal job, but that is typical of everyone in today’s marketplace.
 There are good jobs out there for people with disabilities.
 But with a bit of work, you will eventually be able to land a job that you enjoy and gives you the independence, purpose, and fulfillment that holding a job can give you.